-In this work, we give an important stepping stone to get a simple and round-efficient MPC protocol.
-Namely, we construct a three round MPC protocol, that is secure in the semi-malicious model, without a CRS from an MFHE scheme that use neither a CRS nor a complex setup for inducing a CRS.
-This is interesting mainly for two reasons. (i) A MPC protocol without a CRS means that no longer a trusted setup (for example, banks, or any certificate authorities) for distributing the CRS is needed, and this fits the recent trends in cryptography such as the famous digital currency Bitcoin. (ii) Three-round seems to be a lower bound when we do not use a CRS: Firstly, since there is no CRS, each user generates its own key pair independently and sends it to other users prior to the protocol, which requires at least one round.
-Next, once the ciphertexts and public keys are transferred, the computation can be done by the evaluation algorithm of MFHE.
-Thus, it takes at least one more round to transfer the information.
-Finally, since the decryption algorithm of MFHE requires all the secret keys $(\mathsf{sk}1, \dots, \mathsf{sk}N)$ as input due to the semantic security, at least one more round is needed in order for each user to send an intermediate decrypted value involving only its secret key to another users.
+In this work, we define a MFHE without CRS.
+With our scheme, it is easy to convert single key GSW encryption to multikey encryption using only LinkAlgo algorithm with other parties' public keys.
+Then we can do homomorphic operations among joint parties.
+We also give an important stepping stone to get a simple and round-efficient MPC protocol.
+Namely, we construct a three round MPC protocol, which is secure in the semi-malicious model, without a CRS from our scheme that uses neither a CRS nor a complex setup for inducing a CRS.
+These results are interesting mainly for two reasons. (i) A MPC protocol without a CRS means that no longer a trusted setup (for example, banks, or any certificate authorities) for distributing the CRS is needed, and this fits the recent trends in cryptography such as the famous digital currency Bitcoin. (ii) MFHE can be applied to the round efficient MPC protocol in such scenario: